Tech companies brace for the long haul with Trump’s unrelenting attacks on election outcome

-“There has never been a plan to make these temporary measures permanent, and they will be rolled back just as they were rolled out — with careful execution,” said Facebook spokesman Andy Stone.
+“There has never been a plan to make these temporary measures permanent, and they will be rolled back just as they were rolled out — with careful execution,” Facebook spokesman Andy Stone said.

 Twitter has softened the aggressive approach it took in the days after the election, when the company covered up hundreds of tweets by Trump, his campaign and allies including his son Eric Trump and White House press secretary Kayleigh McEnany.
 It labeled thousands of others.
 Spokesman Nick Pacilio said it will continue to restrict the proliferation of tweets that get labels and disable the retweet button indefinitely in an effort to slow the flow of potentially harmful content until the election results are settled.